-5.2.2 Detection of the regolith-bedrock boundary using Electric Resistivity Tomography (2D-ER)
+5.2.2 Detection of the Regolith-Bedrock Boundary using Electric Resistivity Tomography (2D-ER)

-Fifteen, two-dimensional electric resistivity soundings (2D-ER) were conducted in the Hungerlitaelli (Figure 5.8).
+Fifteen, two-dimensional electric resistivity soundings (2D-ER) were conducted in the Hungerlitaelli (Fig. 5.8).
 On talus slopes, talus cones and block slopes profiles were spread parallel and, at two locations, perpendicular to the slope inclination.
 In central positions of the hanging valley, the profiles followed the line of steepest inclination and lowest elevation (thalweg).
 Profile lengths were 120, 160 and 200 m with electrode spacing of 2, 3 and 4 m, respectively.
 The penetration depth of the electrical current in the subsurface was between 12 to 30 m with a mean depth of 22 metres.
-Table 5.7 gives a summary of the 2D-ER measurements.
-The graphics of the modelled resistivities along all profiles can be found in Appendix B.
+Tab.
+5.7 gives a summary of the 2D-ER measurements.
+The graphics of the modelled resistivity vallues along all profiles can be found in OTTO (2006).